basehub-ai/start-template-standard/README.md

 # start-template-standard

-This template comes with a basic BaseHub integration.
+This template comes with:

+- The latest Next.js and React
+- A basic BaseHub integration (already installed, package.json scripts)
+- TailwindCSS v4